 BA, English, University of South Florida, 1966; MPH, Medical Care Administration,

 University of Michigan, 1974; MFA, Creative Writing - Poetry, Vermont College, 1987;

 Hebrew Ulpan, Kibbutz Ginegar, Israel, 1969; Farrar Scholar in Poetry, Bread Loaf

 Writers Conference, 1988; Poetry Fellow, Vermont Studio Center, 1993.

 Since 1976 married to Tom Rhodenbaugh, an administrator of poverty, labor and human rights

 programs.
 Stepmother of a daughter and son, birthmother of a daughter.

 Literary papers in the Suzanne Wadley Jaworski Rhodenbaugh Papers, Special Collections, University of South Florida Library, Tampa.

-BOOKS AVAILABLE FROM DUNAWAY BOOKS, ST. LOUIS: email@example.com
+other online sources, and from DUNAWAY BOOKS, ST. LOUIS: email@example.com.